Welcome to YOUthDIG!

 On 8 May, we will have a welcome reception however you will organise your own dinner.

-9–11 May (YOUthDIG), we will provide a social programme and dinner.
+9-11 May (YOUthDIG), we will provide a social programme and dinner, but you are responsible for your own lunch.

 12–14 May (EuroDIG), you are responsible for your own meals so that you can network and join members of the EuroDIG community.
 There may be social events organised where food is served.
 This will be confirmed nearer to the date.